vee-sh/veessh/README.md

 Security

 **Password Storage:**
-- Passwords are stored securely using your system's keychain or 1Password
+- Passwords are stored securely using one of three backends (auto-detected):
-- 1Password integration: Automatically detected if `op` CLI is installed and signed in
+  1. **1Password**: Automatically detected if `op` CLI is installed and signed in
-- System keyring: Falls back to macOS Keychain, Linux Secret Service, or Windows Credential Manager
+  2. **System keyring**: macOS Keychain, Linux Secret Service, or Windows Credential Manager
+  3. **Encrypted file**: AES-256-GCM encrypted file (`~/.config/veessh/passwords.enc`) - universal fallback that works on all platforms
 - Passwords are never stored in plain text or in the config file
+- The encrypted file backend ensures veessh works even when system keyring is unavailable

 **Password Usage:**
 - Stored passwords are automatically used for SSH connections when `sshpass` is installed